gcrnet/gcrnet.github.io/_tutorials/websitetutorial.md

 Coming back to the files on our folder.
 We have the root folder "test_blog"
-In that we have "posts" floder.
-This is the folder where we store all our blog posts.
+In that we have "posts" folder, where we store all our blog posts.
-Then we have "site" folder.
-This is basically the final output of our website.
+Then we have "site" folder, the final output of our website.
-Next important file is "config.yaml".
-It is essentially the settings of your site.
-It contains the basic attributes of your site.
+Next important file is "config.yaml",the settings of your site and contains the basic attributes of the site.
 "Gemfile" is used to store all the dependecies for the website.
 Rest of the files are just default basic parts of our website.

 <a name="front"></a>
 ## Front matter
-In this section we will see about the front matter in jekyll.
 Front matter is the information that we store about the pages of our site.
-All the pages in our site wil have front matter.
+All the pages on our site have front matter.
-Front matter may contain information like Title, Name of the author etc...
+Front matter may contain information like Title, Name of the author and many more.
+Front matter can be written in two languages, YAML or JSON. (in a Key value pairs format.)

-For the default post in our test_blog website has content and front matter.
+The default post in our test_blog website has content and front matter.

 ![front_matter](https://i.imgur.com/kopLTwb.png)

-We can see some special information at the top of our post which is different from the content, That is called front matter.
+We see some special information at the top of our post which is different from the content, That is called front matter.
-Front matter can be written in two languages, YAML or JSON.
-(Key value pairs.)

 <a name="themes"></a>
 ## Installing themes
 By default we will be having a minima theme for our jekyll website.
-If we want a different theme for our website, there are a lot of themes(free) available on the internet.
+If we want a different theme for our website, there are a lot of freely available themes on the internet.
-You can select a theme that you like and copy the name of the theme in the gemfile and intall it with the ocmmand "bundle install".
+Select a theme that you like and write its name in the gemfile and install it with the command "bundle install".
-Then change the theme value in 'config.yaml' file.
+Change the theme value in 'config.yaml' file.
 Now restart the server and you will see the changes in your website.

 Website for free themes: